Rolando (footballer): Porto

 On 15 April 2008, FC Porto confirmed that Rolando had agreed to part ways with Belenenses and join them on a four-year contract.
 In his first season he quickly beat competition from veteran Pedro Emanuel, partnering Bruno Alves in the centre and netting three times in 28 matches as the northerners won the league and the domestic cup.
 In the summer of 2009, the club acquired an additional 10% of his economic rights and the player also extended his link until 30 June 2014.

 In 2010–11, Rolando rarely missed a game for Porto who won another national championship.
 On 17 February 2011 he opened the score at Sevilla FC through a header, in an eventual 2–1 win in the round of 32 of the UEFA Europa League, which ended in conquest.

 Rolando started 2011–12 in scoring fashion, netting both goals in the Portuguese Supercup, a 2–1 victory over Vitória S.C. in Aveiro.
-On 30 January 2013, completely ostracised by manager Vítor Pereira as practically all Portuguese players, he was transferred to S.S.C.
-Napoli of the Serie A, being loaned until June.
+On 30 January 2013, completely ostracised by manager Vítor Pereira as practically all Portuguese players, he was transferred to SSC Napoli of the Serie A, being loaned until June.

 On 10 August 2013, Inter Milan confirmed the signing of Rolando in a season-long loan, for €600,000.
 He scored his first goal for the side on 27 October, contributing to a 4–2 home defeat of Hellas Verona FC.

 In February 2015, after spending the first half of the new campaign ousted from the squad due to a run-in with the board of directors after he refused to join the team's pre-season, Rolando was loaned to R.S.C.
 Anderlecht until June.